Daniel Carragher

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Generally speaking, my research examines how we perceive human faces.
-I'm interested in how we recognise faces and emotional expressions, make first impressions from facial appearance, and perform identity matching tasks.
+I am a Lecturer and Research Fellow in the School of Psychology at the University of Adelaide.
+My research examines how we perceive human faces.
+I'm interested in how we recognise faces, their emotional expressions, make first impressions from facial appearance, and perform identity matching tasks.
 My work also examines that factors that help or hinder performance on these types of tasks.
-Other research interests include the lateralisation of visuospatial attention, and ensemble coding.
+I have a diverse array of other research interests in the field of cognitive psychology more broadly, including the lateralisation of visuospatial attention, ensemble coding, and the wisdom of the crowd effect.

 My recent research interests centre around how we identify human faces.
 That is, if we are shown two faces, how are we able to tell whether they show the same person or two different people?
 This type of face matching task is surprisingly common in the real world, yet the average person is somewhat error prone when making these decisions.
 Recently, I have been investigating how humans perform these face matching tasks when assisted by facial recognition technology.
 I have also led a number of projects about how COVID-19 face masks affect identification accuracy of both humans and algorithms.
 My previous research has also included studying the first impressions we make from facial appearance, how we process complex visual scenes, and asymmetries in visuospatial attention.